git-pkgs/pin/README.md

 `trusted_workflows` is the escape hatch for monorepo packages whose legitimate build workflow lives on a different repo than the package's declared `repository.url`.
 CLI flags always win over manifest entries: `--strict-provenance` forces the check even on an entry that opted out.

-`pin outdated` flags a `provenance-downgrade` severity (above deprecated, below yanked) when the locked version had an attestation and the latest doesn't.
-That's the signal that trusted publishing was switched off by the maintainer or by whoever now controls the publish token.
+`pin outdated` flags a `provenance-downgrade` severity (above deprecated, below yanked) when the locked version had an attestation and the latest doesn't, which surfaces the case where the maintainer (or whoever now controls the publish token) disabled trusted publishing.

 ## Lockfile

 `pin.lock` is a valid CycloneDX 1.6 SBOM.
 Each package becomes a `library` component with the registry tarball hash; each vendored file becomes a nested `file` component with its own SHA-384, the CDN URL, and pin-specific metadata under a `pin:` property namespace.
 Any CycloneDX consumer (Dependency-Track, GUAC, OSV-scanner, `git-pkgs sbom`) reads it directly. `serialNumber` and `metadata.timestamp` are deliberately omitted so re-runs are byte-stable and parallel branches don't conflict on the file.

-Schema is documented normatively in [docs/SPEC.md](docs/SPEC.md).
-Defences are in [docs/SECURITY.md](docs/SECURITY.md); the structured adversary-by-asset model is in [docs/THREAT_MODEL.md](docs/THREAT_MODEL.md).
+The schema is in [docs/SPEC.md](docs/SPEC.md), the defences in [docs/SECURITY.md](docs/SECURITY.md), and the adversary-by-asset model in [docs/THREAT_MODEL.md](docs/THREAT_MODEL.md).

 ## Integrity

 On first sync of an npm package version, `pin` fetches the registry metadata, downloads the published tarball, verifies it against npm's `dist.integrity`, extracts the requested files, and computes a SHA-384 over each one.
-Subsequent syncs of the same version verify against the recorded hash.
-The CDN is a transport, not a source of truth.
+Subsequent syncs of the same version verify against the recorded hash, so the CDN URLs in the lockfile are a transport hint rather than the integrity anchor.

-For `github:` sources, the commit SHA is the anchor and is recorded as a `SHA-1` hash on the library component plus a `vcs_revision` qualifier on the purl.
-For `url:` sources, the per-file SHA-384 is the anchor (Trust-On-First-Use).
+GitHub sources anchor on the commit SHA (recorded as a `SHA-1` hash on the library component plus a `vcs_revision` qualifier on the purl); url sources anchor on the per-file SHA-384, established Trust-On-First-Use.

 ## Format sniffing